CareLuLu/react-native-web-ui-components/README.md

 ### Mobile

-1. You need to import [FontAwesome](https://fontawesome.com).
-First, [download](https://github.com/CareLuLu/react-native-web-ui-components/raw/docs/update-readme/assets/fonts.zip) the font files and add them to `src/assets/fonts` in your project.
+1. You need to import the fonts.
+First, [download](https://github.com/CareLuLu/react-native-web-ui-components/raw/master/assets/fonts.zip) the font files and add them to `src/assets/fonts` in your project.
 Then, make sure you import the font at `App.js`.
 2. Wrap your entry screen with `UIProvider`.
 Note that `UIProvider` must be within `Router`.

 ```javascript